AllenL8921/RooMe/README.md

-# DatingDisguisedAsRoomiesFinder
+# RooME
- Deep Fake Roommates matching app for ex-craigslist-goers
- # Dating app Disguised As Roomies Finder
- # Dating Disguised As Roomies Finder - Design Document

- **Deep Fake Roommates Matching App for Ex-Craigslist Goers**
+ **Roommate Matching App**

- Welcome to the *Dating Disguised As Roomies Finder*, an innovative app aimed at helping people find their perfect roommates in a modern, Tinder-like experience.
-For renters and seekers looking to find compatible living arrangements, we provide a fun, yet practical solution by integrating deep fake technology to match people who not only fit the ideal lifestyle but also share common interests.
+Welcome to the *RooME*, an innovative app aimed at helping people find their perfect roommates in a modern, Tinder-like experience.
+For renters and seekers looking to find compatible living arrangements.

  ---